shibatch/grantback/GUIDE_FOR_ADOPTERS_V0.1.1.md

   * Watch their content\!
 See what they've created.
   * Check if they've complied with your license terms, such as:
     * Attribution to You: Have they correctly attributed your channel (as specified in your version of Clause 3.b)?
-    * Permitted Platforms: Is their Streamed Work published on Twitch or YouTube (as per Clause 3.a)?
+    * Permitted Platforms: Is their Streamed Work published on one of the platforms you designated as "Permitted Platforms" in your license (as per Clause 3.a of your license)?
 * Step 4.2: Engage with the Creator (Recommended):
   * Acknowledge their work\!
 A simple thank you, comment, or shout-out can go a long way in fostering a positive community.
 * Step 4.3: Consider Using Your Grant-Back Rights (Clause 4 of your license):